island-is/island.is/libs/clients/auth/admin-api/README.md

     private readonly adminProdApi?: AdminApi,
   ) {}

-  // Functions using the apis...
+  // Functions using the APIs...
 }
 ```